locustio/locust/docs/writing-a-locustfile.rst

 -------------

-By tagging tasks using the `tag <locust.tag>` decorator, you can be picky about what tasks are executed during the test using the :code:`--include-tags` and :code:`--exclude-tags` arguments.
+By tagging tasks using the `tag <locust.tag>` decorator, you can be picky about what tasks are executed during the test using the :code:`--tags` and :code:`--exclude-tags` arguments.
 Consider the following example:

 .. code-block:: python